PhoenixTAN/Front-End-Notes/http协议/http状态码.md

     - 302 temporary redirection 临时重定向
 - 304 Not Modified 资源无更新

+- 400 Bad Request: The request could not be understood by the server due to malformed syntax.
+The client SHOULD NOT repeat the request without modifications.
+- 401 Not Authorized
 - 403 Forbidden the server understood the request but refuses to authorize it.
 - 404 Page Not Found

-- 500 Internal Server Error
+- 500 Internal Server Error: The server encountered an unexpected condition which prevented it from fulfilling the request.